Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 ## License

-The Cyberinfrastructure Knowledge Network is copyrighted by the Indiana University Board of Trustees and is distributed under the BSD 3-Clause License.
+The Cyberinfrastructure Knowledge Network (CKN) is copyrighted by the Indiana University Board of Trustees and is distributed under the BSD 3-Clause License.
 See `LICENSE.txt` for more information.

 ## Acknowledgements